ruineto/portfolio/README.md

 **I'm a student of Integrated Masters in Computer and Telematics Engineering.**

-**I decided to make my own portfolio to present my skills and some of my work and experiencies.**
+**I´ve decided to make my own portfolio to present my skills and some of my work and experiencies.**

 **Enjoy it! :)**